Posted in: Comics, Vintage Paper | Tagged: ,

 A Media Empire Beyond Fashion

 But Ridgway would soon be a publisher in his own right.
 He was approached by George W. Wilder and James Adams Thayer about an opportunity to acquire John Wanamaker's Everybody's Magazine for $100,000.
 Thayer had come up in the publishing business via type foundries, had a good eye for what modern typefaces and design could achieve, and was by this time considered one of the best advertising salesmen in the magazine industry.
-Wilder was the son of Jones Warren Wilder, who had partnered with inventor Ebenezer Butterick in 1867 in Butterick Publishing Company to develop and publish sewing patterns for clothing.
-By the 1880s, Butterick Publishing Company would have a small group of magazines devoted to doing this and discussing fashion in general, the best known of which was The Delineator.
+Wilder was the son of Jones Warren Wilder, who had become a partner with inventor Ebenezer Butterick in 1867 in Butterick Publishing Company to develop and publish sewing patterns for clothing.
+By the 1880s, Butterick Publishing Company would have a small group of magazines that served to promote the pattern business and discuss fashion in general, the best known of which was The Delineator.
 Wilder's son, George W. Wilder, had ambitions for widening Butterick Publishing's scope of influence.
-When his father died in 1894, George W. Wilder acquired control of the company and began to guide The Delineator into coverage of social and political reform under editor Charles Dwyer.
+George W. Wilder began taking an active role in the company around 1891, and became president of Butterick in 1899, hiring Thayer as The Delineator's advertising manager.
+He also began to guide The Delineator into coverage of social and political reform under editor Charles Dwyer.

 The Ridgway-Thayer Company was formed to acquire Everybody's Magazine in 1903 for similar purposes.
 Under Wanamaker's stewardship, the magazine focused on political, business, and social reform, but new management would put that into overdrive.
 Ridgway, Wilder, and Thayer were a compatible team, with Wilder funding the Everybody's Magazine acquisition and operations, Thayer providing guidance on design aesthetics and driving ad sales, and Ridgway spearheading the magazine's new editorial direction.
 Everybody's Magazine was soon an enormous success and in the process became one of the most influential muckrakers of its era, while publishing work from a huge list of notable authors of the era including Upton Sinclair, Jack London, Talbot Mundy, O. Henry, A.A.
 Milne and others.